 Armed with an exceptional team of stem cell scientists, Connecticut's flagship public university has positioned itself at the forefront of today's highly promising stem cell research.
-UConn's multi-disciplinary effort unites the university's major commitment to the field of regenerative medicine with pioneering research at a new state-of-the-art Cell and Genome Sciences Building adjacent to the UConn Health Center.
+UConn's multi-disciplinary effort unites the university's major commitment to the field of regenerative medicine with pioneering research at a new state-of-the-art Cell and Genome Sciences Building adjacent to UConn Health.

 When the Connecticut General Assembly authorized public financing of human stem cell research, in 2005, the University of Connecticut's successful track record in this rapidly evolving field had already positioned the University as a leader.
 The university has responded to the legislation by obtaining grant support to initiate research programs for 30 scientists and physicians studying stem cells from a wide range of perspectives.
 These include a large program in bone biology focused on regenerative stem cell therapies to repair major bone injuries such as those suffered by U.S. armed forces in Iraq.

 UConn has also recruited scientists with hands-on expertise in human embryonic research to establish the Stem Cell Core Laboratory at UConn Health to train and support the next generation of clinical and basic scientists who will lead this new field of investigation into areas of medical practice.
 Since its initial funding, UConn's Stem Cell Core Laboratory has made dramatic progress, quickly succeeding in: